Ehan1han/cs224r_deeprl_final/README.md

 # RL-LLM Training Pipeline

-This repository contains a training pipeline for fine-tuning language models using SFT (Supervised Fine-Tuning), DPO (Direct Preference Optimization), and RLOO (REINFORCE Leave One-Out) methods, with integrated Weights & Biands tracking and Nemotron reward model evaluation.
+This repository contains a training pipeline for fine-tuning language models using SFT (Supervised Fine-Tuning), DPO (Direct Preference Optimization), and RLOO (Reinforcement Learning from Human Feedback with Offline Updates) methods, with integrated Weights & Biands tracking and Nemotron reward model evaluation.

 ## Setup